Lavender Farms in NC to Visit This Summer

 Growing Lavender in North Carolina

-Getting so excited about lavender, you want to grow your own?
-If you live in North Carolina, lavender is a perennial and will come back!
+Getting so excited about lavender, you want to grow your own little lavender farms in NC?
+If you live in North Carolina, lavender is a perennial and will come back each year!
 I’ve been able to find lavender plants at the Raleigh Farmers Market.

 Lavender Farms in NC Wrap-up